rainforestapp/FrontendPractices/FolderStructure.md

 Our frontend architecture is component based and that reflects our folder structure.
 Every component is bundled with its actions, reducer, schema, tests and mocks.

 Each file for the component, actions, reducer, spec etc. shoud have a unique file name for easy searching.
+The mocks, however, must match exactly in filenames and export patterns.

 Example component: